awsdocs/aws-service-catalog-admin-guide/doc_source/catalogs_marketplace-products.md

 To complete the following steps, you will use one of the AWS CloudFormation sample templates as a starting point, and you will customize the template so that it represents your AWS Marketplace product\.
 To access the sample templates, see [Sample Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-sample-templates.html) in the *AWS CloudFormation User Guide*\.

-1. On the Sample Templates page in the* AWS CloudFormation User Guide*, choose a region that your product will be used in\.
-The region must be supported by your AWS Marketplace product\.
+1. On the Sample Templates page in the* AWS CloudFormation User Guide*, choose an AWS Region for your product\.
+The AWS Region must be supported by your AWS Marketplace product\.
 You can view the supported regions on the product fulfillment page in AWS Marketplace\.

-1. To view a list of service sample templates that are appropriate for the region, choose the **Services** link\.
+1. To view a list of service sample templates that are appropriate for the Region, choose the **Services** link\.

 1. You can use any of the samples that are appropriate for your needs as a starting point\.
 The steps in this procedure use the **Amazon EC2 instance in a security group** template\.
 To view the sample template, choose **View** , and then save a copy of the template locally so that you can edit it\.
 Your local file must have the `.template` extension\.